3901 Greenspring Ave.

-Dr. Morris is the medical director for the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute.
+Dr. Stephanie Morris is the medical director for the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) Kennedy Krieger Institute.
 A neurologist with special qualifications in child neurology, Dr. Morris is also an assistant professor in the Department of Neurology at the Johns Hopkins University School of Medicine.
 Dr. Morris’s primary clinical interest is on the diagnosis and medical management of children with intellectual and developmental disabilities, especially as they occur in the context of genetic conditions such as Fragile X syndrome and Neurofibromatosis Type 1 (NF1).

 Dr. Morris completed her Bachelors of Science degree in Molecular and Cellular Biology from the University of Arizona, and obtained her MD in 2011 from the University of Arizona College of Medicine – Phoenix.
 She completed her Pediatric Neurology training at Washington University in 2016, serving as administrative chief resident during her last year of residency, and subsequently joined the faculty at Washington University.